 Traditional Sherpa Fashion

-Our Sherpa men wear long-sleeved robes called Kitycow, which fall to slightly below the knee.
-Chhuba is tied at the waist with a cloth sash called a kara, creating a pouch-like space called tolung which can be used for storing and carrying small items.
+Our Sherpa men wear long-sleeved robes called kitycow, which end just below the knee.
+Tied around the waist, they wear a chhuba, with a cloth sash called a kara.
+This creates a pouch, or tolung, for carrying small items.
 Kho is similar to that worn by Tibetans.

 Men and women wear high, woolen boots.
 The uppers of the boots are colored maroon, red and green or blue.
 The boots are tied on with colored garters.
 An unusual feature of women’s dress is the multicolored striped aprons worn to cover the front and back of the bodies below the waist.